 Registration as an Approved Vendor is a prerequisite to becoming an Illinois Solar for All Approved Vendor.
 Approved Vendors barred, suspended, revoked or otherwise limited in their participation with the Adjustable Block Program will immediately be barred, suspended, revoked or otherwise limited in their participation in the Illinois Solar for All Program, and vice versa.
 The contact information provided to the Program Administrator through the Approved Vendor application is the primary contact used for all Program updates.
 In the initial Approved Vendor application, an applicant will have the opportunity to provide additional points of contact for contracting, extensions, REC delivery notifications, Annual Reports, and customer support.
 If the contact information provided in the Approved Vendor application or renewal has changed, it is incumbent on the Approved Vendor to notify the Program Administrator of this and update any and all contact information so that communications from the Program Administrator are not missed.

 The Program Administrator maintains a public list of Approved Vendors that appears on the Program website.
 This list is designed to show prospective customers the Approved Vendors that are active in the Program.
 If an Approved Vendor confirms with the Program Administrator that it is no longer submitting applications to the Program, the Program Administrator reserves the right to remove the Approved Vendor's name from the public list of Approved Vendors.
 Changes in business status, such as bankruptcy or suspension, will be noted on the Approved Vendors list.
 This will ensure that prospective customers are able to reference an up-to-date and transparent list of Program participants.
-Approved Vendors can opt out of being included on the public list of Approved Vendors during their initial application to the Program.
-If an Approved Vendor removed from the public list would like to be listed again, it may contact the Program Administrator with that request.
-The Program Administrator will inform the Approved Vendor of any requirements that must be completed before the Approved Vendor may be added back to the public list of Approved Vendors.
+Approved Vendors cannot opt out of being included on the public list of Approved Vendors.